-After meeting our whale shark, we were all absolutely buzzing, with grins a mile wide.
+After swimming with whale sharks in Mozambique, we were all absolutely buzzing, with grins a mile wide.
 Sure, it was up to nature whether or not we saw a whale shark.
-Sure it wasn’t the ONLY reason we had visited Mozambique, but it was really wasn’t it.
+Sure, it wasn’t the ONLY reason we had visited Mozambique, but it was really wasn’t it!

-I couldn’t be more thrilled that we got to a whale shark, eventually It also meant a wonderful trip to an under-rated destination.
+I couldn’t be more thrilled that we got to go swimming with a whale shark, eventually.
+It also meant a wonderful trip to an under-rated destination.
 I wholeheartedly think that if you are heading south of the equator, you should take a detour and explore Mozambique; the jungle, the food, the beach and most importantly of all, the sea.

 Our time with Liquid Dive Adventures was sponsored but all opinions are our own, and it really was top notch!